 RAN4 further discussed how to handle TX DC location for intra band UL CA and at least reached the following two consensuses.

-First, RAN4 agreed to adopt RRC based solution in Rel16and discusses further enhancement in Rel17 not restricting prior RRC based solution, if necessary.
+First, RAN4 agreed to only define DC reporting mechanism for FR1 intra-band UL CA and adopt RRC based solution which report each TX DC location based on permutations of all possible simultaneously activated BWPs within configured BWPs as baseline in Rel16.
+RAN4 also discusses further enhancement in Rel17 not restricting prior RRC based solution, if necessary.

-Secondary, RAN4 identified at least three advanced RRC based solutions to reduce the amount of signalling overhead are feasible.
+Secondary, RAN4 identified at least three advanced RRC based solutions to reduce the amount of signalling overhead are feasible for the case that the number of DC location is one at an instant.

-Combination of setting up the rule for default DC location for the most likely cases(R4-2015212) and other reporting method(s)
+Combination of setting up the rule for default DC location for the most likely cases(R4-2015212) and other reporting method(s) described later.

 Set up the rule to for NW to identify DC location for the two most likely cases as default without UE reporting